bolaoye/Meal_Charge_Project/README.md

 # Meal_Charge_Project
-Cloud Engineering Project - Meal charges Project
+Cloud Engineering Project - Tip Calculator Project

-This is the project script for generating the grand total amount of a meal purchased with tips and the sales tax.
+This is the Tip Calculator Project script.
+It helps to generating the grand total amount of a meal purchased with tips and the sales tax.

-Written By: Bolarinwa Joseph Oyerinde - Cloud Engineer Trainee
+Written By: Bolarinwa Oyerinde - Cloud Engineer Trainee